top of page

 • You do not smoke

-• As people age, the effects of gravity, exposure to the sun, and the stresses of daily life can be seen in their faces.
-Deep creases form between the nose and mouth; the jawline grows slack and jowly; folds and fat deposits appear around the neck.
+As people age, gravity, sun exposure, and daily life stressors impact their faces.
+Deep creases may form between the nose and mouth, the jawline can lose definition, and folds or fat deposits may develop around the neck.

-• A facelift (technically known as rhytidectomy) can't stop this aging process.
-What it can do is "set back the clock," improving the most visible signs of aging by removing excess fat, tightening underlying muscles, and re-draping the skin of your face and neck.
-A facelift can be done alone, or in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.
+A facelift does not stop aging but can "set back the clock" by removing excess fat, tightening underlying muscles, and re-draping the skin of the face and neck.
+It can be performed alone or in combination with procedures like a forehead lift, eyelid surgery, or nose reshaping.

-The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin still has some elasticity and whose bone structure is strong and well-defined.
-Most patients are in their forties to sixties, but facelifts can be done successfully on people in their seventies or eighties as well.
+The best candidates are individuals whose face and neck have begun to sag but still have some skin elasticity and strong bone structure.
+While most patients are in their 40s to 60s, facelifts can be successfully performed on individuals in their 70s or 80s.

-A facelift can make you look younger and fresher, and it may enhance your self- confidence in the process.
-But it can't give you a totally different look, nor can it restore the health and vitality of your youth.
-Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Sasmor.
+A facelift can make you look younger and refreshed, potentially boosting self-confidence.
+However, it will not give you a completely different look or restore the vitality of youth.
+It’s important to have realistic expectations and discuss them thoroughly with your surgeon.

-When a facelift is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
-Still, individuals vary greatly in their anatomy, their physical reactions, and their healing abilities, and the outcome is never completely predictable.
+When performed by a qualified plastic surgeon, complications from a facelift are infrequent and typically minor.
+However, individual anatomy, physical reactions, and healing abilities vary, making outcomes somewhat unpredictable.

 Planning Your Surgery